SangkyuStat/vcPB/README.md

 Belson, W. A. (1956) A Technique for Studying the Effects of a Television Broadcast.
 JRSSC, 5(3), 195-202.

-Lee, S. K., Kim, S., Kim, M.-O., Grantz, K. L., Hong, H. G. (2024) Decomposition of Longitudinal Disparities: An Application to the Fetal Growth-Singletons Study. **submitted**.
+Lee, S. K., Kim, S., Kim, M.-O., Grantz, K. L., and Hong, H. G. (2024) Decomposition of Longitudinal Disparities: An Application to the Fetal Growth-Singletons Study. *submitted*.